NSPN 7150 The Breastfeeding Experience

-Online course, 30 hours, two credits, required in the BCIT Perinatal Specialty Nursing Program
+Online course, 45 hours, three credits, required in the BCIT Perinatal Specialty Nursing Program

 Free to all BC health authorities.